‘Westworld’ Season 3: Latest Trailer Released Features Creepy Corporation Called Incite

 As previously reported by The Inquisitr, it looks possible that Season 3 of Westworld will contain fewer episodes than in the series previous seasons.
 However, that has not yet been officially confirmed by HBO.

-No premiere date has been released for Season 3 of Westworld has been released by HBO.
-However, the series is expected to drop in the first half of 2020.
+Likewise, no premiere date has been released by the network for Westworld‘s third season.
+The series is expected to drop in the first half of 2020.